Who Is Responsible For Building Fire Safety?

 - Fire doors

 It’s also essential your entire team knows what to do in the event of a fire and new employees must be shown the procedure as soon as they join a business.
-Therefore, the Responsible Person should be competent when running training sessions and establishing how regularly these training sessions should run.
+Therefore, the Accountable Person should be competent when running training sessions and establishing how regularly these training sessions should run.

 It involves carrying out fire drills and appointing people, often known as Fire Marshals and Wardens, to use fire extinguishers in the case of an emergency.